11 Best Microscopes for Kids: Reviews and Buying Guide

 Honestly, choosing the best microscope to buy for your kids all depends on them.

-If they’re young, not yet all that engaged in STEM, and you simply want a fun toy to inspire their curiosity, the Educational Insights GeoSafari Jr. Talking Microscope is as fun and engaging as they come.
+If your child is young and not yet all that engaged in STEM and you simply want a fun toy to inspire their curiosity, the Educational Insights GeoSafari Jr. Talking Microscope is as fun and engaging as they come.

 If they’re older and developing a real passion for science, the deluxe AmScope 120X – 1200X Kid’s 85+ Piece Premium Microscope Kit comes with everything you’ll need to really encourage them to pursue that passion further.